I wanted to have a guestbook for this website

 Yes, I wanted to have a guestbook for a site with close to zero visitors

-I didn’t open my code editor first.
-I opened a notes app and started planning.
+I didn’t jump straight into writing code, or prompt calude to spin one for me.
+I created a guestbook.md and started planning.
 What the flow would look like, what the stack would be, how someone would sign it.

 And the first thing that stopped me was auth.